 Prepare for post-COVID-19

 One day, this pandemic will come to an end.
 But the world will have changed, as will the economic landscape.
 How will you return to your normal activities?
 You need to plan now for the next steps following the COVID-19 crisis to be able to take advantage of the opportunities that arise.

 Need support?
-Our COVID-19 communications team, composed of crisis management experts based across Canada, is ready to help organizations communicate effectively with their stakeholders.
+Our COVID-19 communications team comprised of crisis communications experts across Canada is ready to help organizations effectively communicate with their stakeholders.